1: Disinfect the Dead

 As if to demonstrate, V cut down another drone, dosing herself in the oil.
 With every mouthful she consumed, she moved a bit faster.

 All of them acted on a clock, then.
 Empty the room before overheating.
 A yellow cross blazed onto J’s visor, and N wasn’t far behind.
+A roar of jamming shortwave static purred from their transceivers, an instinct-refrain of «Prey spotted!
+Let’s hunt!
+Devour them!»

 She saw V smash the visor of one drone and used the plastic shards as improvised throwing knives.
 She saw N cut feats of acrobatics, almost dancing among the panicked horde.
 His nanite stinger pricked one drone then he slid it across the floor, passing it to V to be further disassembled.

 J disabled four drones with a single sweep of her wings.
-They staggered back, and then there’s N, finishing the job.
+They staggered back, and then there was N, finishing the job.
 Each dead drone was punctuated by a torrent of black gold pouring down hungry throats; they drunk as if eternally parched.
 Slick oil coated their bodies — though J’s hair remains spotless.

 The three disassemblers worked like a perfectly-tuned machine.
 No bickering, no difference of perspective.
 Everything was as simple as locate, shutdown, disassemble.